History of Negeri Sembilan FC: 2000s (2000–2009)

 In March 2004 Datuk Seri Mohamad Hasan was appointed as the president of the Negeri Sembilan Football Association (PBNS).
-It's because he successfully held the position as the 10th Menteri Besar of Negeri Sembilan and replaced Isa Samad, who held that position the previous year.
-Mohamad Hasan was the first Menteri Besar who had ever been a local football player and then became the president of PBNS.
-He never represented the first team of Negeri Sembilan but played a lot with clubs in Kuala Lumpur and Selangor.
-He was banned from football for life after receiving a red card when NS Malays played against NS Indians in 1977.
-He was active in football in the 1970s.
+He successfully held the position as the 10th Menteri Besar of Negeri Sembilan and replaced Isa Samad.
+Hasan was the first Menteri Besar who had ever been a local football player and then became the president of PBNS.

 In the 2005–06 season, the team won the Malaysia Super League by finishing first out of eight clubs that competed.
-The newly promoted team from the Malaysian Premier League in the 2005 season managed to become the league champion in their first appearance since the Super League was introduced in 2004.
+The newly promoted club from the Malaysian Premier League in the 2005 season managed to become the league champion in their first appearance.

-On 7 November 2009 the team ended their 61-year drought in the Malaysia Cup after posting a convincing 3–1 victory over Kelantan in the final at the National Stadium, Bukit Jalil.
+On 7 November 2009, they ended their 61-year loss streak in the Malaysia Cup after posting a convincing 3–1 victory over Kelantan in the final at the National Stadium.
 The team also won all the matches in the Malaysia Cup tournament, starting from the group stage until the final.
-That final match was a fantastic night.

-The repeat final of 2009 between the club and Kelantan happened again on 30 October 2010.
-However, this time, the club lost 1–2 to Kelantan despite having taken an early lead through a penalty by Shahurain Abu Samah.
+The repeat final of 2009 between the club and Kelantan happened on 30 October 2010.
+However, this time the club lost 1–2, despite having taken an early lead through a penalty by Shahurain Abu Samah.